friends at santa monica statebeach park

 Arts and culture

-Santa Monica boasts many museums and art galleries.
-Our art scene goes far beyond four walls with plenty of public art and sculptures, plus street performers.
-One of Santa Monica’s must-visit attractions is Bergamot Station, an old train depot containing some 30 galleries.
-In summer, check the events calendar for live events, farmers markets and outdoor concerts.
+Santa Monica boasts 35+ museums and art galleries plus plenty of art spanning far beyond four walls, including public art and sculptures, street performers, and over 170 street art murals.
+One of Santa Monica’s must-visit attractions is Bergamot Station, an old train depot containing nearly 20 distinct galleries.
+Be sure to check the events calendar for an ever-changing line-up of live shows, farmers markets, gallery openings, outdoor concerts and more.

 mural on mainstreet